Skip to content

 • Broken lineage – the generated model references a model that does not exist in the project

-Because diagnostics include machine-readable codes and human-readable suggestions, the LLM can often self-correct on the second attempt.
-The compile-verify loop typically converges within 1-2 iterations.
+Because diagnostics include machine-readable codes and human-readable suggestions, the LLM typically self-corrects within 1-2 attempts.

 AI features require an API key: